Students having discussion

 We are here to help

 Marist faculty and staff are committed to helping you succeed.
-We have designed our curriculum very carefully, linking course work to field experiences in diverse settings that increase in complexity from freshman to senior year.
+We have designed our curriculum very carefully, linking course work to field experiences in diverse settings that increase in complexity from first-year to senior year.
 We monitor your progress carefully and offer individualized support to insure that you become an excellent teacher.
 We are guided by Marist's mission and values statements, which express our beliefs about the power of education.

 Please take advantage of all that the Education Department offers you.